Screen & Taste II: Thank you for the Rain

 The films will be curated to reflect on what makes cities alive, showcasing stories of climate crises, human connection and resilience, urban development, and design innovation.
 Together we have an interactive evening where our senses will be touched.
 The films are selected by film curator Sofia Mourato.
 When possible, the filmmaker will be present for a Q&A, moderated by Sofia.

-All recipes are original, created by chef Jorge Rocha and inspired by the culture and environment portrayed in the film.
+All recipes are original, created by chef Marcus Shockley and inspired by the culture and environment portrayed in the film.

 The menu enhances the experience of watching a film together and tasting delicious food.

 €49,50 per ticket.
 This includes a movie and a 3-course dinner.
 Drinks can be purchased separately at the bar.